 Stephen’s adaptation of Rory Stewart’s bestselling memoir Occupational Hazards was produced on the main stage at Hampstead Theatre in 2017 and broadcast on Radio 4.
-His play Semmelweis, an epic tale of 19th-century medical discovery, starring Mark Rylance and directed by Tom Morris, will premiere at the Bristol Old Vic in late 2021 or early 2022.
+His play Dr Semmelweis, an epic tale of 19th-century medical discovery, starring Mark Rylance and directed by Tom Morris, will premiere at Bristol Old Vic in late 2021 or early 2022.
 He is currently adapting his short story ‘Ishmael’ into a film for Dog Rose Productions and working as dramaturg on Clod Ensemble’s This is My Room for performance in summer 2021.

 I am particularly excited to have Stephen on the Writing Coach team as I have chosen him as my own mentor, as I complete my first play.
 Stephen is incredibly knowledgeable about the genre and is a brilliant and astute teacher; I cannot recommend him highly enough to aspiring playwrights – Jacqui Lofthouse